US elections: How liberals react to Kamala Harris’ defeat - blame the voters

 For many liberals, it’s too much to try and understand how life looks from the point of view of ordinary Americans, be they white, black, Arab or Latino.
 Nope, lets stick with blaming voters, it’s more cathartic - they did it, again, the fools!

 The Guardian’s Martin Kettle - a long-time member of the liberal commentariat - believes that the Trump victory will mark the end of the USA as “the free world’s essential and reliable nation”.
-This is not how America is seen in a world that mostly views it as a bloodthirsty rogue state.
+This is not how America is seen in a world that mostly views it as a bloodthirsty superpower.

 New MEE newsletter: Jerusalem Dispatch